-The PHRC are authorized to review and oversee human-subjects research that is conducted by employees or agents (e.g., professional staff) of the BWH, FH and

-MGH in connection with their institutional responsibilities, regardless of the location of the research or source of funding, in accordance with federal, state, and local laws and regulations.
+The PHRC are authorized to review and oversee human-subjects research that is conducted by employees or agents (e.g., professional staff) of the BWH, FH, MGH, McLean and NSMC in connection with their institutional responsibilities, regardless of the location of the research or source of funding, in accordance with federal, state, and local laws and regulations.
 Consistent with the federal regulations, the PHRC "shall review and have authority to approve, require modifications in (to secure approval), or disapprove all research activities" constituting non-exempt human-subjects research under the regulations.
-[45 CFR 46.109(a)][21 CFR 56.109(a)] Further, the PHRC "shall conduct continuing review of [such] research" annually or more often when appropriate.
+[45 CFR 46.109(a)][21 CFR 56.109(a)] Further, the PHRC "shall conduct continuing review of [such] research" as appropriate to the degree of risk (in federally-funded research, no less than annually).
 [45 CFR 46.109(e)][21 CFR 56.109(f)] The PHRC shall also "suspend or terminate approval of [such] research that is not being conducted in accordance with the IRB's requirements or that has been associated with unexpected serious harm to subjects."
-[45 CFR 46.113][21 CFR 56.113] These fundamental authorities of the PHRC have been explicitly recognized by the Institutional Officials (IOs) for BWH/FH and MGH and confirmed in written communications to the Director and Chair of the PHRC and the Director, Partners Human Research Affairs.
+[45 CFR 46.113][21 CFR 56.113] These fundamental authorities of the PHRC have been explicitly recognized by the Institutional Officials (IOs) for BWH/FH and MGH and confirmed in written communications to the Director and Chair of the PHRC and the Director, Partners Human Research Affairs (HRA).

-The PHRC also has the authority within the institutions for determining that a research activity involving human subjects is exempt from 45 CFR 46 and 21 CFR 56.
+The PHRC also has the authority within the institutions for determining:

+- whether a research activity involves human subjects within the meaning of the DHHS, FDA, or other applicable federal regulations - whether the institution(s) is engaged in human subjects research within the meaning of DHHS regulations; and - whether a research activity involving human subjects is exempt from 45 CFR 46 and 21 CFR 56.

 Investigators or others within the organization may not independently make exemption determinations.

-With respect to non-exempt human-subjects research conducted by employees or agents of BWH, FH and/or MGH in connection with their institutional responsibilities, the PHRC has the specific authority to:
+With respect to non-exempt human-subjects research conducted by employees or agents of BWH, FH, MGH, McLean and NSMC in connection with their institutional responsibilities, the PHRC has the specific authority to:

-- determine whether a research activity submitted for PHRC review is human-subjects research within the meaning of the DHHS, FDA or other applicable federal regulations - approve, require modifications in (to secure approval of), or disapprove research activities involving human subjects; - require progress reports from investigators; - oversee the conduct of research; - observe or have a third party observe the consent process and the research; - suspend or terminate approval of research not being conducted in accordance with the PHRC's requirements or that has been associated with unexpected serious harm to subjects; - place restrictions on a research activity; - request a directed audit by the Partners Human Research Quality Improvement Program; - otherwise investigate, address, remedy and, when required or appropriate, report on incidences of noncompliance with legal, regulatory, or PHRC requirements or determinations; - conduct reviews and inquiries regarding human-subjects research as needed to obtain information necessary for the fulfillment of human research protection responsibilities and, for federally funded research, the institutional responsibilities outlined in the institutions' Office for Human Research Protections (OHRP)-approved Federal Wide Assurance (FWAs); and

-• act as the HIPAA Privacy Board for research activities.
+- approve, require modifications in (to secure approval of), or disapprove research activities involving human subjects; - require progress reports from investigators; - oversee the conduct of research; - observe or have a third party observe the consent process and the research; - suspend or terminate approval of research not being conducted in accordance with the PHRC's requirements or that has been associated with unexpected serious harm to subjects; - place restrictions on a research activity:

+- request a directed audit by the Partners Human Research Quality Improvement Program; - otherwise investigate, address, remedy and, when required or appropriate, report on incidences of noncompliance with legal, regulatory, or PHRC requirements or determinations; - conduct reviews and inquiries regarding human-subjects research as needed to obtain information necessary for the fulfillment of human research protection responsibilities and, for federally funded research, the institutional responsibilities outlined in the institutions' Office for Human Research Protections (OHRP)-approved Federal Wide Assurance (FWAs); and - act as the HIPAA Privacy Board for research activities.